-For instance, husband agrees to do “x, y, and z” to make necessary changes in the relationship.
-And wife agrees to do “a, b, and c” to help change the relationship.
+For instance, the husband agrees to do “x, y, and z” to make necessary changes in the relationship.
+And the wife agrees to do “a, b, and c” to help change the relationship.
 Then keep checking in on these agreements to keep yourselves on track.

-10. If Nothing Changes Again, Then Seek Therapy
+10. Seek Therapy

 My ex-husband and I tried therapy too.
-I didn’t really work for us because he didn’t put in the effort.
+It didn’t work for us because he didn’t put in the effort.
 I don’t mean to sound like I’m blaming him – that’s just who he is.
 He’s a good person, but he didn’t know how to (or want to) make changes in himself that would make our marriage happier.

-I followed all the therapist’s suggestions, but noticed he wasn’t.
-So, if you find this happening to you too, have another conversation with your spouse and try to get them to take it more seriously.
+I followed all the therapist’s suggestions but noticed he wasn’t.
+So, if you find this happening to you, too, have another conversation with your spouse and try to get them to take it more seriously.

-Sadly, sometimes you can try everything to make a marriage work and it still doesn’t.
+Sadly, sometimes you can try everything to make a marriage work, and it still doesn’t.
 That’s what happened to me.
 And that’s okay.